mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/openvino/pyrealsense2_d457_multicam_object_detection_tutorial.rst

       - Object detection & segmentation
       - GPU

-The following steps are required in order to set up the Axiomtek Robox500 ROS 2 AMR Controller to support four |realsense| Depth Camera D457.
+The following steps are required in order to set up the Axiomtek Robox500 ROS 2 AMR Controller to support four Intel® RealSense™ Depth Camera D457.

 Source Code
 -----------